-In the first episode of Sky Poker School: Back to Basics, James and Tikay show you what actions are available to you when playing poker, and how to communicate them.
+In this first episode, Rich and Tikay show you what actions are available to you when playing poker, and how to communicate them.

 Before any cards are dealt, one player is given the ‘dealer button’ – a small disc which shows the nominal dealer for the hand.
 The person directly to the left of the dealer puts in the small blind.
 The person two to the left of the dealer puts in the big blind.
 These are mandatory and ensure that there is always some money to be won in the pot.
 This action happens every hand and goes in a clockwise direction.

 In Texas Hold’em each player is then dealt two cards face down - 'hole cards.'
 Players can look at their own cards and then the action begins with the player to the left of the big blind.
 Action then continues around the table in a clockwise direction.

 Fold - You don't want to put any more money in the pot.
 You pass your cards back to the dealer face down and they are discarded.
 The pile of discarded cards is known as the 'muck.'
 You are not able to retrieve your cards at any time once you have 'mucked.'
 You also cannot win any money in the pot once you have folded.

 Call - You want to stay in the hand and are willing to match the last bet.
 This could be the amount of the big blind or a new higher amount if someone raised before you.

 Bet - This is when you want to increase the size of the bet.
 You have to bet at least double the size of the big blind.
 So, if you are playing 10p/20p blinds, the minimum bet would be 40p.
 The most you can bet is all of your chips, known as going 'all-in.'
 No extra money or chips that are not already in play can be added to the table, it is just what you have in front of you.